 the way the profession and the people are viewed by industry in general.
 Universities would

 also need to rework their curriculum to include a Graduate Degree in Sales similar to what

 they have for Arts, Commerce and others.

-Just like any other function or career option, Sales is also a very specialized function that
+Just like any other function or career option, Sales for coworking spaces is also a very specialized function that

 needs training, education and mentoring.
 There are different types of selling – Enterprise,

 Retail, Showroom, FMCG, Concept selling to name a few.
 The skill sets required for each of

 these sub functions is so vastly different that each needs special focus and coaching.
 To help